XBR65X800G HDR 60Hz Smart LED/LCD TV

 Note: This review can also be applied to the 55” and 75” models since they have the same technical design specs as the 65” display.
 The 43” and 49” models use edge-lit LED backlighting, whereas the 55”, 65” and 75” displays use direct-lit LED backlighting with frame dimming.

-This short coming was primarily due to the IPS panel used on this TV.
-And as mentioned earlier, IPS display panels are not capable of producing good contrast and deep black levels.
-When viewing dark content in dark room environment, this becomes readily apparent as black levels will appear grayish instead of a solid deep black.
+This shortcoming was primarily due to the IPS panel used on this TV.
+And as mentioned earlier, IPS display panels are not capable of producing great contrast and deep black levels.
+When viewing dark content in a dark room environment, this becomes readily apparent as black levels will appear somewhat grayish instead of a solid deep black.
 It is even more evident when viewing a completely black screen or a black screen with white highlights (text).
 In those prior examples, the lack of contrast range was easy to see.

-So if you are particular about seeing deep blacks in the content you are viewing, then this TV will not be your best choice.
-I do need to point out however; this problem will not be an issue when watching dark content in a brightly lit room as the room lighting will greatly diminish the effects of contrast and black level loss, leaving blacks to appear much darker and deeper, and more natural in appearance.
+Nevertheless, if you are particular about seeing deep blacks in the content you are viewing, then this TV will not be your best choice.
+I do need to point out, however; that this problem will not be an issue when watching dark content in a brightly lit room as the room lighting will greatly diminish the effects of contrast and black level loss, leaving blacks to appear much darker and deeper, and more natural in appearance.

 By comparison, the X950G uses a VA panel and does not suffer from the lack of contrast range and black levels as do IPS panels.
 The contrast ratio on the X950 is very good which allows this TV to render deeply saturated blacks; this type of performance makes the X950G ideal for viewing in a dark room environment and will greatly enhance your viewing experience.